lisr-pcx/on-board-tips/docs/tips_for_team_leaders.md

 ## Transition to Lead-Role

-During transition from Dev to Tech-Lead be aware about your new duties and **avoid these common errors**:
+During transition from Dev to Tech-Lead be aware about your new duties and **avoid these errors**:

 + Writing code all the time - *You have also coordination and management task to do for the team, not just coding*
 + Making all the technical decisions - *Leave some challenges to your team, use their know-how*